 So how do you choose your baby’s first food?

-You’d want to start with some smooth, pureed options before gradually introducing different textures to your baby’s diet.
+You’d want to start with some smooth, pureed options before gradually introducing different textures.
 Most babies enjoy experimenting with self-feeding, so offer finger foods with every meal.
 Avoid hard, raw foods, such as carrots and apples, but rather make sure fruits and veggies are soft enough to squeeze between your thumb and forefinger.

 You can mix infant cereal with breast milk or formula to help your baby with a familiar taste and give them the added benefit of getting the nutrients they need.